With 2.3 billion monthly active Facebook users, you wouldn’t be wrong by calling Facebook a juggernaut. A lead magnet, if you will.

 Never stop testing images.
 When you think that you found a good one, continue testing.
 When you run the campaign, Facebook will automatically calculate the most successful one in terms of clicks and leads.

-Here’s an example of Facebook ads testing different images to see which one gets better results:
+Here’s one of many effective Facebook ad examples testing different images to see which one gets better results:

 2. Try different call-to-action (CTA) buttons